 This one is tough.
 Too often, you never know until you participate.
-It's kinda like "Mystery Date" where you don't know if the person on the other side of the door is "dreamy" or a "dude."
+It's kind of like "Mystery Date" where you don't know if the person on the other side of the door is "dreamy" or a "dud."
 The best advice is to ask your suppliers or strategic partners who may participate in the same show.
 What's their take on the trade show and has it been beneficial?
-If possible, ask for specifics such as lead numbers, sales from the show, and promotional ideas.
-What works and what doesn't work.
+If possible, ask for specifics, such as lead numbers, sales from the show, and promotional ideas.
+What works and what doesn't work?

 In the end, you have to decide based on your own experience.
 Sometimes the show would have been better if only you had done this or that.
 That's fine.
 You'll make the adjustment next year.
 Other times, it wasn't a good fit because you're selling candy at a diabetics convention.

 What you don't want to do is allow tradition or momentum to dictate whether you participate.
-Just because you have (or haven't) gone every year, shouldn't determine whether you go or don't go this year.
+Whether or not you've gone before shouldn't determine whether you go or don't go this year.
 Take the time to evaluate your marketing goals and determine whether the show contributes to those goals.
 If it does, then go.

 12. Not Walking the Show and Talking to Competitors, Suppliers, and Potential Partners